LabRAI/TyphoFormer/README.md

 data/val/yyy.npy
 data/test/zzz.npy
 ```
+<span style="color:#CC0033;font-weight:bold">[NOTICE]</span>

-- **In this repository, we only provide 4 years' of ground-truth typhoon records from HURDAT2, the related GPT-4o generated language descriptions, as well as the MiniLM generated language embeddings for you to try.
+- **In this repository, we already provide four-year ground-truth typhoon records from HURDAT2, and the corresponding GPT-4o generated language descriptions, as well as the MiniLM generated language embeddings for you to try.
 However, in our own experiments, we use over 20+ years' Typhoon records and LLM-generated natural language descriptions as our database.**

 - The raw numerical typhoon records from 2020-2024 is provided in `HURDAT_2new_3000.csv`
+- If you want to generate your own language context descriptions using GPTs, make sure you have a valid OpenAI API Key and put it in the `generate_text_description_new.py`.

 Each `.npy`file contains one piece of typhoon track record formatted as:
 ```